 Why not give agriculture a try?
 Agriculturists study the methods of producing crops with emphasis on making more plants grow bigger and more often.
 With biomass fuel and ethanol-laced gasoline becoming viable alternatives to coal and oil and a food crisis caused by climate change on the horizon, agriculture is shaping up to be a field with a lot of career options.

 Biotechnology, which encompasses such fields as bioengineering, has exploded in popularity since the dawn of the age of technology.
-Biotechnology focuses on replicating natural processes artificially and can be used to create anything from artificial limbs to the tools that Brampton dentists use for noninvasive surgery.
+Biotechnology focuses on replicating natural processes artificially and can be used to create anything from artificial limbs to the tools that dentists use (find examples at Uptown Yonge Dental) for noninvasive surgery.
 As technology progresses, this field will only grow, so it's a great choice for people who want a guaranteed job opportunities when they graduate, though it's not a good field for anyone who does not want to deal with questions of ethics or controversy.

 Genetics is another biological field that has seen a huge boost in popularity and importance since the arrival of better computers.
 Geneticists study the human genome and the DNA of animals and plants as well with a view to preventing diseases and improving longevity and quality of life.
 Genetics can be used to predict a person's traits, penchant for house plans over math, and whether they're likely to come down with certain diseases.